Kayarte/GeoNodes/README.md

 GeoNodes:

 GeoNodes is an open-source collection of GIS processing nodes for ComfyUI, aimed at bringing professional GIS capabilities into the AI workflow space.
-Our goal is to create a free, accessible alternative to traditional GIS software while enabling seamless integration with modern AI technologies.
+My goal is to create a free, accessible alternative to traditional GIS software while enabling seamless integration with modern AI technologies.

 Vision: